Skip to content

 How to Get Started

-It’s very positive and comforting to know that you can start building a UGC portfolio this week — with no followers, no agency, and no budget.
-Create 3–5 sample videos for brands you love.
+You can start building a UGC portfolio this week — with no followers, no agency, and no budget.
+Create 3–5 sample videos for brands you genuinely use and love.
 Post them to a dedicated UGC portfolio page.
 Then pitch brands directly through email or platforms like Billo, JoinBrands, and Trend.

-The most important thing, obviously, is that you understand what makes ad content convert.
+The most important thing is understanding what makes ad content convert.
 Study the best-performing UGC content in your target niche.
 Mirror what works.
 Improve on it.
 Pitch.

 3. Brand Ambassador

-And when you establish yourself as a brand ambassador — not a one-off sponsored post creator but a long-term brand partner — you will unlock monthly retainer income that arrives without a pitch or a posting race.
+When you establish yourself as a brand ambassador — not a one-off sponsored post creator but a long-term brand partner — you access monthly retainer income that arrives without a pitch or a posting race.

 At first, ambassadorships start with smaller brands at $500–$1,500/month.
 Later, as your audience and reputation grow, retainers reach $5,000+/month with commission structures that multiply your base earnings.